Client Retention Strategies: Clients You Should Focus On

-Your Savvy Sales Tip this week: Client Retention Strategies
+Your Savvy Sales Tip this week is about client retention strategies:

 You don’t have to take care of all your clients, only the ones you want to keep.
 You could easily replace the word clients with relationships in the previous sentence, it’s even more important long term.

 In the moments where I feel rushed for time, it’s also the best reminder to slow down and write a more thoughtful email response to ensure the relationship stays in good standing.

 Wishing you continued success this week.